mauricewells/docs/concepts/cellular-organisations/README.md

 Once a cell has been formed, it may be governed by the founder/s or by all the participants in the cell.
 The Cell Founder configures a governance mechanism when the Cell Node is instantiated.

 Decisions and actions may be made by the Cell Founder, or by cell agents.
 The Cell Node provides governance tools for stakeholders to make proposals, vote and pass executable resolutions.
-These tools are available as Cell Node plug-ins, such as:
+These tools are available as Cell Node plug-ins, such as [DAOStack](http://daostack.io) Holographic consensus.

-* DAOStack Holographic consensus
-* Aragon
-*
 ## **Cell incentives**

-Cells exist within an economy.
+Cells exist within an economy that broadly had three types of common enterprises.
+Each common has its own incentive mechanisms:

+* The  [Entrepreneurial Common](http://wiki.p2pfoundation.net/index.php?title=Entrepreneurial_Common&action=edit&redlink=1) interface the cell with external ecosystems and markets.
+This is responsible for the financial and monetary policy.
+It will determine the costs of membership, how the cell is owned and how to distribute capital.
+Incentives may be created by issuing and distributing shares or tokens that embody rights to ownership, economic participation and use of the cell's capital resources.
+* The Production Common produces goods and services though the collaborative efforts and work of members in the cell.
+As incentives, contributors may be paid for their work, or receive shares for the value they have created.
+* The For-Benefit Common governs the cell mission, impact goals, operating policies, membership, consensus rules, rights and incentive mechanisms.
+An incentive for participating in the For-benefit common of a cell will typically include voting rights, which may also be modified by reputation.

 ## Cell resources

-Resourcing the operations of a cell
+There are many possible ways of resourcing the operations of a cell from commerical, philanthropic or peer-to-peer sources.

+The Cell Node may also use decentralised financing tools such as Alpha Bonds to raise capital.

+Learn more about Alpha Bonds.

 ## Features of a Cell Node

 Cell Nodes provide access to data and digital tools with powerful Web 3.0 capabilities.
 These are provided by both the core Cell Node software and through third-party application extensions and integrations.

-#### Core Cell Node features currenty include:
+#### Core Cell features currenty include:

 * Projects
 * Secure peer-to-peer communication